stylizedjs/stylized/README.md

 <details>
   <summary> I don't know how to code in CSS.
 Is there any other way to contribute?</summary>

 Yes!
 There are a lot of ways to contribute with Stylized.
-You can **star** the repository, share with friends, <a href="https://mynano.link/nano_1juij9z3o3cj55aokgj9u8geb6u4nzwjo97pyutwsspx3obtuoyt4osp9mye">boost our project donating with Nano</a> or help with translations in the documentation.
+You can **star** the repository, share it with friends, <a href="https://mynano.link/nano_1juij9z3o3cj55aokgj9u8geb6u4nzwjo97pyutwsspx3obtuoyt4osp9mye">boost our project donating with Nano</a> or help with translations in the documentation.

 </details>
 <details>